Mahajan pada Period ( 600-321 BCE)

 Establishment of Monarchy and Republic

-The Mahajanapada period witnessed the development of two distinct systems of governance:
+The Mahajanapada period witnessed the development of two distinct systems of governance.

 • Monarchy: States like Magadha and Kashi were ruled by powerful kings.